DaviNakamuraCardoso/nand2tetris/week_11/compiler/README.md

 The Jack language is compiled in a two-tier process:
 ![Two tier compilation process. from the book *Compilers: Principles, Techniques and tools*](./compilation.png)

-The code is first translated to an intermediate program (like Java's *bytecode* and C#'s *Intermediate Language*) and then a Virtual Machine Translator finishes the compilation process either interpreting the program or translating to the Assembly Language of the target machine.
+The code is first translated to an intermediate program (like Java's *bytecode* and C#'s *Intermediate Language*) and then a Virtual Machine Translator finishes the compilation process either by interpreting the VM code or by translating to the target's machine assembly language.

 ### Features
-Jack is a Turing-complete object-oriented language, featuring most of the high-level concepts any modern language has, such as selection, loops, assignments, arrays, classes, methods, arithmetic operations and many more.
+Jack is a Turing-complete, object-oriented language, with most of the features that any modern language has, such as branching, loops, assignments, arrays, classes, methods, arithmetic operations and more.

 ### Syntax
-Jack has a C-like syntax, with a few differences (e.g. equality and negation operators).
+Jack has a C-like syntax.
 Reserved words in Jack are:

 |      |      |
 | :------------- | :------------- |